 Mill House Museum

 Learn about the history of Occoquan at the Mill House Museum (413 Mill St).
-Housed in part of the town's original mill, the small museum includes a fascinating collection of artifacts and photos from the town's early history.
+The first automated gristmill in the US once operated here.
+The mill was destroyed in a fire, but the museum occupies the former millhouse.
+The small museum includes a fascinating collection of artifacts and photos from the town's early history.
 Occoquan's Mill House Museum is free and is open daily from 11:00 – 4:00.

 Mamie Davis Park